Department of Computer Science

 Bachelor of Arts Degree in Computer Science with Teaching Track

-The B.A. degree in Computer Science requires a minimum of 120 semester credit hours, including the Core Curriculum requirements.
-Thirty-nine of the total semester credit hours required for the degree must be at the upper-division level.
+A minimum number of 120 semester credit hours is required for the B.A. in Computer Science with Teaching Track, including Core Curriculum requirements.
+At least 39 of the total semester credit hours required for the degree must be at the upper-division level.

 Core Curriculum Requirements (42 semester credit hours)